Bequia: A Beginner's Guide To The Hidden Caribbean Gem

 Where to shop in Bequia

-While visitors don't come to the island to go on a shopping frenzy, there are some interesting places to peruse and finds to be found.
-Travelers can look forward to small, independent boutiques, even in the island's sole shopping mall, Bayshore Mall, which doesn't have international chains but has individual stores and gift shops likely to be owner-operated.
-If you're looking for some local fashion, stop by Bequia Threadworks, a non-profit that seeks to improve the lives of its female staff and sells its own clothing line called Noyo and pieces by designers from St. Vincent.
+While visitors don't come to Bequia to go on a shopping frenzy, they'll discover some interesting places to peruse.
+Travelers can look forward to small, independent boutiques, even in the island's sole shopping mall, Bayshore.
+It eschews international chains for individual stores and gift shops often operated by their owners.
+Looking for some local fashion?
+Stop by Bequia Threadworks, a non-profit seeking to improve the lives of its female staff, that sells its own clothing line called Noyo and pieces by designers from St. Vincent.

 The island's central shopping hub is Belmont Road in Port Elizabeth, also known as Front Street, located by the ferry terminal.
-You'll find shops hawking marine supplies — useful for the yachties that anchor here — and drug stores as well as more traditional retail.
-Solana's Boutique is a central spot to pick up some beach wear, men's and women's clothing, and even some souvenirs.
-Some local specialties are replica model boats and jewelry made from whale bones, and both should be available at spots along Front Street.
+You'll encounter shops hawking marine supplies (useful for the yachties that anchor there) and drug stores, as well as more traditional retail.
+Some local specialties are replica model boats and jewelry made from whale bones; both should be available at spots along Front Street.

 How to get around Bequia

-Scooter rentals are a fun way to zip around the island while renting a car is a pricey but more comfortable option.
+Scooter rentals are a fun way to zip around the island, while renting a car is a pricey but more comfortable option.
 You will have to drive on the left side of the road and will also need to purchase a local driving license/permit.
-Apart from walking, the cheapest way of getting up and down Bequia is with a dollar van, whose rates range from Eastern Caribbean $1-$4 (about USD $0.35-$1.50).
-These are essentially shared buses based in Port Elizabeth and trawl set routes around the island, but they don't run on a fixed timetable and don't always go where you need to go.
+Apart from walking, the cheapest way of getting up and down Bequia is with a dollar van, with rates ranging from Eastern Caribbean $1-$4 (about USD $0.35-$1.50).
+These are essentially shared buses based in Port Elizabeth that trawl set routes around the island, but they don't run on a fixed timetable and don't always go where you need to go.
 The most exotic method of transportation is the water taxi, which shuttles passengers mainly to the beaches around Admiralty Bay.

 What to bring on a trip to Bequia

-Unlike, say, a beach resort in Cancún or Punta Cana, where guests might feel the need to dress up for a fancy dinner or the evening's entertainment, the atmosphere in Bequia is decidedly more easygoing.
-This is not the place to party or put on your finest threads since Bequia really does have a calm, relaxed island vibe that is refreshing in its lack of pretension.
+Unlike a beach resort in Cancún or Punta Cana where guests might feel the need to dress up for a fancy dinner or the evening's entertainment, Bequia has a decidedly more easygoing atmosphere.
+Far from a place to party or put on your finest threads, the island has a calm, relaxed vibe lacking pretension.
 Most of the time, you will feel perfectly at home — and welcome — wearing shorts, T-shirts, or loose and flowing garments.

-That said, if you are the type of traveler who needs only the slightest excuse to put on something a little special, there's always something happening on the island, from live music to dinner and dances at Paget Farm in the southwest of Bequia.
-Apart from local word-of-mouth, a couple of resources are the most thorough guides of the island's happening.
-Bequia This Week highlights music, meal specials, and more in a simple, newsletter-style format, while Bequia What's On adds photos to liven up the presentation.
+That said, if you need only the slightest excuse to put on something a little special, there's always something happening on the island, from live music to celebrations and holidays.
+Apart from local word-of-mouth, you can look to a couple of resources for information on the island's happenings: Bequia This Week highlights music, meal specials, and more in a simple, newsletter-style format, while Bequia What's On adds photos to liven up the presentation.

-Such is Bequia's charm that visiting it any time of the year will be a rewarding experience.
-But visitors might prefer to choose a window when the conditions are optimal, where sun and low rainfall combine to create an idyllic environment.
-Like much of the Caribbean, the island has a wet and dry season with more and less rain and higher and lower humidity.
-The better weather is during the high season of December through April or May, which coincides with more visitors, less choice for accommodations and other services, and higher prices for lodging.
+Travelers can head to Bequia any time of the year for a rewarding experience.
+However, you might prefer a window with optimal conditions, when sun and low rainfall combine to create an idyllic environment.
+Like much of the region, the island has a wet and dry season with more and less rain and higher and lower humidity.
+The better weather occurs during the Caribbean's high season of December through April, which coincides with more visitors, less choice for accommodations and other services, and higher prices for lodging.

-The lower season is more affordable, but you'll run the gauntlet of rain, wind, possible hurricanes, and storms.
-June and November are smart months for travel and shoulder seasons.
-There are breezes daily, and temperatures hover in the high 70s to high 80s all year round.
-Note that even in the high season, conditions can be less than ideal — storm surges in February 2024, for instance, forced ferry crossings to be canceled.
+The low season brings more affordability, but you'll run the gamut of rain, wind, possible hurricanes, and storms.
+Consider aiming for the June and November shoulder seasons.
+No matter your travel dates, you can typically expect daily breezes and temperatures hovering in the high 70s to high 80s.
+Note: Even in the high season, you may encounter less-than-ideal conditions — storm surges in February 2024, for instance, forced ferry crossing cancellations.

-You could easily spend all of your time on Bequia, arriving at a different beach each morning and sampling all the restaurants and lodging spots around the island each day.
+You could easily spend all of your time on Bequia, arriving at a different beach each morning and sampling all the restaurants and lodging spots around the island.
 But using Bequia as a base to explore the striking scenery and seas nearby is definitely worth the effort.
-A beautiful, classic, old-style schooner with tall, billowing sails, Friendship Rose is based in Bequia and has a gleaming white appearance that contrasts stunningly with the turquoise sea.
-It takes tourists out on trips around St. Vincent destinations, including the Tobago Cays, a marine park with healthy reefs and fabulous beaches.
-It also happens to be one of many reasons to visit the islands of the Southern Caribbean.
+Friendship Rose, a classic, old-style schooner with tall, billowing sails, takes tourists out on trips around St. Vincent destinations, including the Tobago Cays, a marine park with healthy reefs and fabulous beaches.

-Travelers can get a similar experience on the luxury yacht Octopus, with day trips, including the opportunity to snorkel with turtles.
-Anyone seeking time under the water can book a session with Bequia Dive Adventures.
-Instructors will bring you close to fan corals, turtles, lobsters, eels, seahorses, and more, and group sizes err on the small side.
+Travelers can get a similar experience on the luxury yacht Octopus, with day trips headed to beautiful destinations where you can swim with turtles.
+Anyone seeking time under the water can book a session with Dive Bequia.

 Recommended